mosip/documentation/docs/pre-registration-user-guide.md

 ### Logout/session timeout
 If the resident wishes to log out of the pre-registration system, they can do so by clicking on the Logout option.
 The token issued during the authentication of user login is deleted and the user gets logged out of the system.
 If the user is inactive for say X minutes (X is configurable), the system notifies the user a minute before the configured timeout limit and logs out after a minute.
 In such a case, no user data is saved.

-#### To login/ create a user account
-1. Open the browser and visit the pre-registration portal.
-2. Select the preferred language.
-3. Enter your email address or phone number.
-4. Click **Send OTP**.
-The user receives an OTP on the registered email ID or the phone number.
-5. Enter the OTP and click **Verify**.
-Once the OTP is verified, you will see a pop up for selecting the languages for data entry.
-6. Select the languages and click **Submit**.

 ## Create an Application
 This section includes some of the key steps for creating an application.